Fight Menu

 Who won Warren vs Arroyo?

-Rau’shee Warren beat McJoe Arroyo by unanimous decision in their 12 round contest on Saturday 29th July 2017 at Barclays Center in New York.
+Rau’shee Warren beat McJoe Arroyo by unanimous decision in their 12 round contest on Saturday, July 29th, 2017, at Barclays Center, New York.

 Warren vs Arroyo stats

-Back in July 2017, Rau’shee Warren stepped into the ring with a record of 14 wins, 2 loses and 0 draws, 4 of those wins coming by the way of knock out.
+Back in July 2017, Rau’shee Warren stepped into the ring with a record of 14 wins, 2 losses, and 0 draws, 4 of those wins coming by way of knockout.

-The stats suggested Arroyo had advantage in power over Warren, with a 47% knock out percentage over Warren's 29%.
+The stats suggested Arroyo had an advantage in power over Warren, with a 47% knockout percentage compared to Warren's 29%.

 Rau’shee Warren was the younger man by 1 year, at 31 years old.